wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## Data Granularity for Alert Checking

 The data granularity for alert checking is 1 minute.
-Rather than checking the raw data reported by the time series of interest, the alert checking process instead:
+The alert checking process:

+1. Evaluates the reported data values according to the query you specified as the alert condition.
-1. Groups the reported data values into 1-minute buckets.
+1. Implicitly aligns the alert condition's results by grouping them into 1-minute buckets.
-1. Summarizes the values in each group by averaging them.
+1. Summarizes the values within each group by averaging them.
-1. Evaluates the summarized data values against the alert condition.
+1. Tests each average value (1 per minute) to see whether it is 0 or non-zero.

-For example, if 5 data values are reported between 12:11:00pm and 12:11:59pm, then the average value of those 5 data values is displayed at 12:11:00pm.
-If you want a different summarization strategy, then you can use the [`align()`](ts_align.html) function in your query, with parameters specifying a 1-minute time window and your preferred summarization method.
+For example, say 5 data values are reported between 12:11:00pm and 12:11:59pm.
+The alert checking process evaluates these data values against the alert condition to produce a series of result values, also between 12:11:00pm and 12:11:59pm.
+The average of these 5 result values is then displayed at 12:11:00pm.

+**Note** If you want a different summarization strategy, then you can use the [`align()`](ts_align.html) function in your query, with parameters specifying a 1-minute time window and your preferred summarization method.

 ## Alert Check Time Window